mozilla/sep315/labs/02-exploration-and-alert-authoring.md

 > **Note**: you may also elect to customize the messaging in the `main` object.
 Ultimately this is what will surface on the alerts page in the MozDef UI.

-When ready to test your code feel free to push the "Test" button in lambda.
+When ready to test your code, first save the code by pressing the "Save" button, then push the "Test" button in lambda.
 If no test event structure is configured feel free to create one.
 Since we'll be running this manually or as a CloudWatch Event cron the `event` payload passed in from AWS Lambda will be ignored.

 **Congratulations** you have just written your first alert in MozDef.
 Feel free to play with the alert terms a bit to understand just how much flexibility there is in the "simple" onEvent style alert.